softwarefactory-project/sf-docs/docs/index.rst

    :align: center

 Software Factory (also called SF) is a collection of services that provides a powerful platform to build software.
-It's designed to use an OpenStack-based cloud for resources, but it can also be used with static resources.
+It's optimized to use an OpenStack-based cloud for resources, but this is not mandatory at all.

-Setting up a development environment manually can really be time consuming and sometimes leads to a lot of configuration trouble.
-SF provides an easy way to get all services configured and running.
+Setting up a full software development stack manually can really be time-consuming.
+Software Factory provides an easy way to get everything you need to host, design, modify, test and build software; all of this pre-configured and usable immediately.

-SF feature an automated upgrade process continuously tested with integration test.
+Software Factory feature also features automated upgrades, so you don't have to worry about upgrading each services yourself.

 .. image:: imgs/landing_page.png
    :scale: 50 %

-SF integrates services matching each step in the software production chain:
+Software Factory integrates services covering each step in the software production chain:

+* Version control and code hosting
 * Code review system
 * Pipelines manager
-* Test instance management
+* Test instances management
 * Task tracker
 * Collaborative tools
 * Repositories metrics
 * Log management
 * System metrics

-SF offers a seamless user experience with:
+Software Factory offers a seamless user experience with:

-* Single Sign-On authentication,
+* Single Sign-On authentication, on every authenticated service
-* Unified REST API,
+* A unified REST API,
-* Top-menu to access all the services, and
+* A top menu to access all the services quickly, and
-* Command line tool and web interface.
+* A command line tool and a web interface.

 Table of contents
 =================